EventStore/documentation/docs/server/v5/server/projections/projections-config.md

 Tracking emitted streams enables you to delete a projection and all the streams that it has created.
 You should only the setting if you intend to delete a projection and create new ones that project to the same stream.

 ::: warning
 By default, EventStoreDB disables the `trackemittedstreams` setting for projections.
-When enabled, an event written records the stream name (in `$projections-{projection_name}-emittedstreams`) of each event emitted by the projection.
-This means that write amplification is a possibility, as each event that the projection emits writes a separate event.
+When enabled, an event appended records the stream name (in `$projections-{projection_name}-emittedstreams`) of each event emitted by the projection.
+This means that write amplification is a possibility, as each event that the projection emits appends a separate event.
 As such, this option is not recommended for projections that emit a lot of events, and you should enable only where necessary.
 :::

 ::: tip